 Stop by Ole Smoky in Gatlinburg for a classic jar of White Lightening or Blue Flame.
 Bring back some moonshine peaches, cherries, or even moonshine pickles as a reminder of your trip.

 Nearby Pigeon Forge has Old Forge Distillery.
 Located in the oldest part of town, Old Forge Distillery is located in a building dating back to the founding of Pigeon Forge.
 Tastings and tours are available upon request here.
-The store has plenty of spirits and and even a few cream liqours to bring home and recreate a taste of the mountains.
-Be sure to check out their recipe page.
+The store has plenty of spirits and and even a few cream liquors to bring home and recreate a taste of the mountains.

 There are plenty of shops to get coffee mugs and sweatshirts if you like, but there is no need to stick with common place souvenirs!
 Step outside the box.
 Explore the options and bring back a true piece of Gatlinburg with you.